-- (A) "Cannabis or marijuana."
+- (A(A) "Cannabis or marijuana."
 Cannabis, or marijuana, shall have the meaning set forth in the California Business and Professions Code Section 19300.5(f), the Medical Marijuana Regulation and Safety Act, as it was enrolled in 2015 in AB 266.
-This definition also includes medical cannabis or medical marijuana. - (B) "Cultivation" means the planting, growing, harvesting, drying, processing, or storage of one or more marijuana plants or any part thereof in any location, indoor or outdoor, including from within a fully enclosed and secure building. - (C) "Enforcing officer" means the health officer or the sheriff or the San Benito County Agricultural Commissioner, or the authorized deputies or designees of either, or any person employed by the County of San Benito and appointed to the position of code enforcement officer, each of whom is independently authorized to enforce this chapter. - (D) "Fence."
+This definition also includes medical cannabis or medical marijuana. - (B) "Cultivation" means the planting, growing, harvesting, drying, processing, or storage of one or more marijuana plants or any part thereof in any location, indoor or outdoor, including from within a fully enclosed and secure building. - (BC) "Enforcing officer" means the health officer or the sheriffor the San Benito County Agricultural Commissioner, or the authorized deputies or designees of either, or any person employed by the County of San Benito and appointed to the position of code enforcement officer, each of whom is independently authorized to enforce this chapter.

+- (C)-(D) "Fence."
 A wall or a barrier connected by boards, masonry, rails, panels, wire or any other materials for the purpose of enclosing space or separating parcels of land.
-The term "fence" does not include retaining walls, plastic, tarp, bamboo coverings, corrugated metal, or other materials not designed or manufactured for use as a fence. - (E) "Identification card" shall have the same definition as California Health and Safety Code Section 11362.5 et seq, and as may be amended in the future. - (F) "Immature plant."
-A marijuana plant that has not begun to bloom or flower. - (G) "Indoor" or "Indoors" means within a fully enclosed structure. - (H) "Legal parcel" means a parcel of land for which one (1) legal title exists that may be separately sold in compliance with the Subdivision Map Act (Division 2 (commencing with Section 66410) of Title 7 of the Government Code).
-Where contiguous legal parcels are under common ownership or control, such legal parcels shall be counted as a single parcel for purposes of this Chapter. - (I) "Marijuana" shall have the same definition as in California Health & Safety Code §11018 as it now reads or as amended.
+The term "fence" does not include retaining walls, plastic, tarp, bamboo coverings, corrugated metal, or other materials not designed or manufactured for use as a fence. - (E) "Identification card" shall have the same definition as California Health and Safety Code Section 11362.5 et seq, and as may be amended in the future. - (DF) "Immature plant."
+A marijuana plant that has not begun to bloom or flower. - (G) "Indoor" or "Indoors" means within a fully enclosed structure. - (E) "H) "Legal parcel" means anya parcel of real propertyland for which one (1) legal title exists that may be separately sold in compliance with the Subdivision Map Act (Division 2 (commencing with Section 66410) of Title 7 of the Government Code).
+Where contiguous legal parcels are under common ownership or control, such legal parcels shall be counted as a single parcel for purposes of this Chapter. - (FI) "Marijuana" shall have the same definition as in California Health & Safety Code §11018 as it now reads or as amended. - (GJ) "Marijuana plant" means any mature or immature marijuana plant, or any marijuana seedling. - (H(K) "Mature plant."
+A marijuana plant that has begun to bloom or flower; or that contains one or more blooms, flowers, or buds. - (L) "Medical marijuana cultivation business" means any location where marijuana is started, planted, cultivated, or harvested. - (I)-(M) "Outdoor cultivation" means cultivation activities that are not conducted within a fully enclosed, permitted building, accessible only through one or more locking doors, which is secure against unauthorized entry. - (JN) "Premises" shall mean a single, legal parcel of property.
+Where contiguous legal parcels are under common ownership or control, such contiguous legal parcels shall be counted as a single "premises" for purposes of this chapter. - (KO) "Primary caregiver" shall have the meaning set forth in Health and Safety Code sections 11362.5 and 11362.7 et seq. - (LP) "Qualified patient" shall have the meaning set forth in Health and Safety Code sections 11362.5 and 11362.7 et seq.